MakeSchool-Tutorials/We-Sell-Shoes/P02-Hero-Section/content.md

 We also make use of linnear-gradients to darken the photo a bit.
 This is so when we add text it will stand out a little better.

+You are more than welcome to change the background image as well.

 # Adding some text
 We're going to add in a big bold heading that tells the user exactly what our website is about.
 Lets add this markup!